 - 1. In every church and chapel there shall be provided seats for the use of the parishioners and others who attend divine service. - 2.
-In every church and chapel it shall be the duty of the churchwardens, acting for this purpose as the officers of the Dean and subject to his directions, to allocate the seats amongst the parishioners and others in such manner as the service of God may be best celebrated in the church or chapel; saving the right of the minister to allocate seats in the chancel and the rights of any person to a seat or to allocate seats confirmed by faculty, prescription, or statutory authority. - 3.
+In every church and chapel it shall be the duty of the churchwardens to allocate the seats amongst the parishioners and others in such manner as the service of God may be best celebrated in the church or chapel; saving the right of the minister to allocate seats in the chancel and the rights of any person to a seat or to allocate seats confirmed by faculty, prescription, or statutory authority. - 3.
 Such allocation of seats to non-parishioners shall not interfere with the rights of the parishioners to have seats in the main body of the church.